laderast/RBootcamp_old/chapter2.md

 ## Try out geom_boxplot yourself

 *** =instructions
 Plot a boxplot of `weight` conditioned on `animal`.
-Is there a difference in weights between animal types?
+Is there a difference in weight between animal types?

 *** =pre_exercise_code
 ```{r}